naturalis/barcode-phylogenetic-diversity/README.md

 # barcode-phylogenetic-diversity
-Repository for experiments with QIIME-based alpha/beta PD metrics
+This is an internship project of Ciel Huisman.
+Repository for experiments with QIIME-based alpha/beta PD metrics.